mwbowers/mwbowers.github.io/reference/asna-qsys-expo/expo-model/display-page-model.md

     }
 ```

-This is the implementation for the Legacy DDS [RTNCSRLOC](https://www.ibm.com/docs/en/i/7.2?topic=80-rtncsrloc-return-cursor-location-keyword-display-files).
+Is the implementation for the Legacy DDS [RTNCSRLOC](https://www.ibm.com/docs/en/i/7.2?topic=80-rtncsrloc-return-cursor-location-keyword-display-files).

-For example, the following Record specification lines:
+With the following Legacy DDS Record specification lines:

 ```
 0076.00     A          R CUSTREC                                                       080401